 - 1. Not eligible for performance pay, bonus pay, or vacation pay. - 2.
 Not eligible for a Federal Prison Industries work program assignment.
+To participate, please submit a cop-out to Psychology Services.

 Non-Residential Program

 Non-Residential Drug Abuse Treatment is an up to 24-hour program which consists of group counseling and self-help programming provided through the institution's Psychology Services Department.
 This treatment is available to inmates with substance abuse problems.